coder13/competition-schedule-live/README.md

 # competition-schedule-live
-Bundle of apps and services that tracks a WCA Competition schedule
+Bundle of apps and services that manages a WCA Competition schedule live

 ## packages